Toshiba scandal puts focus on Japan's cut-price company audits

-HONG KONG (Reuters) - Toshiba Corp’s years-long practice of inflating its profits has raised questions among accounting experts about whether low fees paid by Japan-listed companies to their auditors mean they do not spend enough time scrutinizing company accounts.
+HONG KONG, July 30 (Reuters) - Toshiba Corp’s years-long practice of inflating its profits has raised questions among accounting experts about whether low fees paid by Japan-listed companies to their auditors mean they do not spend enough time scrutinizing company accounts.

 Toshiba chief executive Hisao Tanaka and a string of other senior officials resigned last week after an independent inquiry found the company had padded its profits by $1.2 billion over several years, in one of Japan’s biggest corporate scandals in years.